jsnewby/rust_middleware/README.md

 ```
 FLAGS:
         --help        Prints help information
-    -H, --heights     Adds or replaces a set of heights, or ranges of heights, separated by
+    -H, --heights     Adds or replaces a set of heights, or ranges of heights separated by
-    		      commas to the database.
+    		      commas to the database. i.e. -H1,3-4,6,100-200
     -p, --populate    Populate DB
     -s, --server      Start server
     -v, --verify      Check the DB against the chain